Skip to content

 When the customer taps the checkout button, call the confirm() method provided by the useEmbeddedPaymentElement hook to complete the payment.
 Make sure to disable user interaction during the confirmation process to prevent multiple submissions or interfering actions.

-import React, { useCallback, useState } from 'react'; import { View, Button, Alert, ActivityIndicator } from 'react-native'; function MyCheckoutComponent() { // Other component code remains the same const [isProcessing, setIsProcessing] = useState(false); const { confirm } = useEmbeddedPaymentElement(intentConfig!, elementConfig!); const handleConfirm = useCallback(async () => { setIsProcessing(true); // Disable user interaction, show a spinner try { const result = await confirm(); switch (result.status) { case 'completed': // Payment completed - show a confirmation screen.
+import { useCallback, useState } from 'react'; import { View, Button, Alert, ActivityIndicator } from 'react-native'; function MyCheckoutComponent() { // Other component code remains the same const [isProcessing, setIsProcessing] = useState(false); const { confirm } = useEmbeddedPaymentElement(intentConfig!, elementConfig!); const handleSubmit = useCallback(async () => { setIsProcessing(true); // Disable user interaction, show a spinner try { const result = await confirm(); switch (result.status) { case 'completed': // Payment completed - show a confirmation screen.
 Alert.alert('Success', 'Payment was completed successfully!'); break; case 'failed': // Encountered an unrecoverable error.
-You can display the error to the user, log it, etc. Alert.alert('Error', `Payment failed: ${result.error.message}`); break; case 'canceled': // Customer canceled - you should probably do nothing. console.log('Payment was canceled by the user'); break; } } catch (error) { // Handle any unexpected errors console.error('Unexpected error during confirmation:', error); Alert.alert('Error', 'An unexpected error occurred'); } finally { setIsProcessing(false); // Re-enable user interaction, hide spinner } }, [confirm]); // The rest of the component code return ( <View> // Other UI elements <Button title="Confirm Payment" onPress={handleConfirm} disabled={isProcessing || !paymentOption} /> {isProcessing && <ActivityIndicator size="large" />} </View> ); }
+You can display the error to the user, log it, etc. Alert.alert('Error', `Payment failed: ${result.error.message}`); break; case 'canceled': // Customer canceled - you should probably do nothing. console.log('Payment was canceled by the user'); break; } } catch (error) { // Handle any unexpected errors console.error('Unexpected error during confirmation:', error); Alert.alert('Error', 'An unexpected error occurred'); } finally { setIsProcessing(false); // Re-enable user interaction, hide spinner } }, [confirm]); // The rest of the component code return ( <View> {/* Other UI elements */} <Button title="Confirm Payment" onPress={handleSubmit} disabled={isProcessing || !paymentOption} /> {isProcessing && <ActivityIndicator size="large" />} </View> ); }

 When the server request returns, call the intentCreationCallback with either your server response’s client secret or an error.
 The Embedded Payment Element will then confirm the PaymentIntent using the client secret or display a localized error message in its UI.
 After confirmation completes, the Embedded Payment Element becomes unusable.
-At this point, you should navigate the user to a receipt screen or similar confirmation page in your app.
+At this point, navigate the user to a receipt screen or similar confirmation page in your app.

-function MyCheckoutComponent() { const handleConfirm = useCallback(async ( paymentMethod, shouldSavePaymentMethod, intentCreationCallback ) => { try { // Make a request to your own server and receive a client secret or an error. const response = await fetch('https://your-server.com/create-intent', { method: 'POST', headers: { 'Content-Type': 'application/json', }, body: JSON.stringify({ paymentMethodId: paymentMethod.id, shouldSave: shouldSavePaymentMethod, // Add any other necessary data }), }); if (!response.ok) { throw new Error('Server response was not ok'); } const { clientSecret } = await response.json(); // Call the `intentCreationCallback` with the client secret intentCreationCallback({ clientSecret }); } catch (error) { // Call the `intentCreationCallback` with the error intentCreationCallback({ error }); } }, []); const intentConfig: IntentConfiguration = { mode: { amount: 1099, currencyCode: 'USD', }, confirmHandler: handleConfirm, }; // The rest of your component code return ( // Your component ); }
+function MyCheckoutComponent() { const handleConfirm = useCallback(async ( paymentMethod: PaymentMethod.Result, shouldSavePaymentMethod: boolean, intentCreationCallback: (params: IntentCreationCallbackParams) => void ) => { try { // Make a request to your own server and receive a client secret or an error. const response = await fetch('https://your-server.com/create-intent', { method: 'POST', headers: { 'Content-Type': 'application/json', }, body: JSON.stringify({ paymentMethodId: paymentMethod.id, shouldSave: shouldSavePaymentMethod, // Add any other necessary data }), }); if (!response.ok) { throw new Error('Server response was not ok'); } const { clientSecret } = await response.json(); // Call the `intentCreationCallback` with the client secret intentCreationCallback({ clientSecret }); } catch (error) { // Call the `intentCreationCallback` with the error intentCreationCallback({ error: (error as IntentCreationError) }); } }, []); const intentConfig: IntentConfiguration = { mode: { amount: 1099, currencyCode: 'USD', }, confirmHandler: handleConfirm, }; // The rest of your component code return ( // Your component ); }

-(Optional) Clear the selected payment option
+Optional Clear the selected payment option

 If you have payment options external to the Embedded Payment Element, you might need to clear the selected payment option.
 To do this, use the clearPaymentOption function provided by the useEmbeddedPaymentElement hook to deselect the currently selected payment option.